graphaware/neo4j-reco/README.md

 5. The bigger the age difference between two people, the lower the chance they will become friends
 6. People should not be friends with themselves
 7. People who are already friends should not be recommended as potential friends
+8. Young users should not be recommended to anyone as potential friends.
+The definition of "young" should be configurable per computation
-8. If we don't have enough recommendations, we will recommend some random people, but only if there is enough time
+9. If we don't have enough recommendations, we will recommend some random people, but only if there is enough time

 Let's start tackling the requirements one by one.